Stories

 I began searching the house.
 I checked the kitchen, worked my way back through the dining room, checked the hall, and re-checked the living room.
 Nothing.
 I went upstairs, checking under beds and behind curtains.
 I swear, I checked everywhere.
 Still, no puppy.

-Bill was having a good time with my dilemma but offered no ideas, no support, and no help.
+Bill was having a good time with my dilemma but offered no ideas, support, or help.
 He kept saying, "Boy, You better find that dog."

 About then, Cooper came from behind the couch, carrying one of Kady's picture frames, which he had chewed to shreds, wagging his little tail as if to say, "Hey, Mom.
 Look what Granddaddy let me do!"